University Handbook, Appendix U:

 Guidelines for Mediation

 Mediation should be considered in any instance of serious or substantive dispute.
 It can be accessed at any point in the process of informal facilitation, appeal, grievance or litigation.
-Anyone can propose mediation; for example an ombudsperson, the next highest administrator, an affirmative action officer, or any of the parties to a dispute.
+Anyone can propose mediation; for example an ombudsperson, the next highest administrator, the Office of Institutional Equity, Employee Relations & Engagement staff, or any of the parties to a dispute.
 The use of mediation will only occur with the concurrence of all of the disputing parties.
 Although any kind of dispute can be mediated, it is anticipated that common examples would include:

 An "agreement to mediate" will be entered into by all parties.
 This agreement does not constitute an obligation to reach a binding conclusion.